14 Top-Rated Luxury Safari Lodges in South Africa

 Accommodation: Where to Stay in Tswalu Kalahari Reserve

-9 Jamala Madikwe Royal Safari Lodge, Madikwe Game Reserve
+12. Jamala Madikwe, Madikwe Game Reserve

 Today, the reserve supports an incredible diversity of species due to the fact that it lies in an ecological transition zone, between the Kalahari and lowveld wilderness.
-Game drives regularly bring sightings of the Big Five as well as brown hyena, zebra, giraffe, wildebeest, oryx, African wild dogs, and even the rare aardwolf.
+Game drives regularly bring sightings of the Big Five, as well as brown hyena, zebra, giraffe, wildebeest, oryx, African wild dogs, and even the rare aardwolf.

 When you're not out on game drives, you can enjoy a luxury treatment at the Royal Spa, look for wildlife from the watchtower perched above the waterhole, or relax at the main lodge with a book from the library.

-10 &Beyond Phinda Vlei Lodge
+13. &Beyond Phinda Vlei Lodge

 In South Africa's diverse northeastern province of Kwazulu Natal, family-friendly &Beyond Phinda offers a winning combination of private and spacious villas, superb service, and fantastic Big Five game viewing.
 Cheetah and antelopes such as nyala are also plentiful here.
 This is one of several &Beyond lodges in Phinda Reserve, an area of rehabilitated farmland now brimming with wildlife.